czajjka/czajjka/README.md

 ### Hi there 👋

 🎓 Graduated Java at Software Development Academy in January 2024.

-🔎 I am looking for a job as a junior engineer with the possibility of development and the chance to learn even more new things!
+🔎 I am looking for a job as a Junior Developer with the possibility of development and the chance to learn even more new things!

 📫 How to reach me: czajkowskag53@gmail.com

 <!--